 Budget holders are responsible for purchases within their department.
 In exercising this delegated authority, budget holders are required to observe these Financial Regulations.
-The Director of Finance shall maintain a schedule of authorised signatories.
-Under procedures agreed by the Director of Finance, central control shall be exercised over the creation of requisitioners and authorisers and their respective limits (for electronic systems).
+The Director of Finance and Estates shall maintain a schedule of authorised budget holders and their delegates.
+Under procedures agreed by the Director of Finance and Estates, central control shall be exercised over the creation of requisitioners and authorisers and their respective limits (for electronic systems).
 Any changes to the authorities to commit expenditure must be notified to the Head of Finance and Student Funding immediately.